azizul-haque-codehub/PH-LVL-02/01_Be_a_Critical_Thinker_with_JS/m1-Be a Critical Thinker with JS/2-How to Deconstruct Vague Problems and Thinking in Data Flow?/calculator/decomposition_calculator.md

 Goal: Make a calculator.

 Modules:

-Input handler
+1. Input handler

-Parser

-Evaluator
+2. Evaluator

-UI renderer
+3. UI renderer

-Subtasks:
+Subtasks inside each module :
 Input handler → read input, sanitize it

-Parser → convert string to tokens

 Evaluator → apply math rules

 Renderer → show output, errors

-Each can be a separate file or class → easy to maintain and extend.
+- Each can be a separate file or class → easy to maintain and extend.

 calculator/
 │